Skip to main content

 • destination port — the port or range of ports of the traffic destination.

 A cloud firewall has a basic property: all inbound and outbound traffic that is not allowed is denied.
-For example, you created a firewall with no rules and assigned it to a cloud router port.
-Until you add permissive rules, the following will be denied: traffic entering the private subnet that is connected to the router; traffic originating from that subnet.
+For example, you have created a firewall without rules and assigned it to a port on a cloud router.
+Until you add enabling rules, the following will be denied: traffic entering the private subnet that is connected to the router; traffic coming from that subnet.

-Firewall policies and rules can be reused only when working through OpenStack CLI and Terraform — assign them to multiple firewalls (Firewall Groups) at the same time.
+Firewall policies and rules can only be reused when working through the OpenStack CLI and Terraform — assign them to several Firewall Groups at the same time.
 In the control panel, you can use preconfigured templates with rules to filter traffic, for example, open port 22 (SSH/TCP), port 80 (HTTP/TCP), port 443 (HTTPS/TCP), port 1194 (OpenVPN/UDP), port 3389 (RDP/TCP), port 20-21 (FTP/TCP); open standard ports for IPsec or WireGuard and other rules.

 You cannot assign more than one firewall to a single router port.

-In Selectel by default some TCP/UDP ports are blocked, traffic through them is blocked.
+In Selectel, the default some TCP/UDP ports are blocked.

 Cost